 The more recent and better equipped missions to Mars, Mars Rover has spotted Beagle 2 and can confirm that the mission was tantalisingly close to being the success that Professor Pillinger and his team had hoped for.
 Mars Rover has confirmed that Beagle 2 landed and was in the process of deploying its solar panels for transmission and power when one of the panels failed to fully open.

-The discovery now seals in history the achievements of the Beagle 2 team and repositions Colin Pillinger as the great scientist he was in his lifetime.
-Altough in my eyes he was never dispositioned.
+The discovery now seals in history the achievements of the Beagle 2 team and re positions Colin Pillinger as the great scientist he was in his lifetime.
+Although in my eyes his greatness was never doubt.

 No Related Posts